rremple/intervalidus/readme.md

 ---

-The same methods are available in both mutable/immutable varients (though parameter and return types vary).
+The same methods are available in both mutable/immutable variants (though parameter and return types vary).
 See the [full API documentation](https://rremple.github.io/intervalidus/latest/api/intervalidus) for details on these methods.